temporalio/documentation/docs/node/signals.md

 ### How to receive a Signal

-Signal handlers can return either `void` or `Promise<void>`, you may schedule activities and timers from a signal handler.
+Signal handlers can return either `void` or `Promise<void>`.
+You may schedule Activities and Timers from a Signal handler.

 ```ts
 // implementation